Expert Insights

 The five AI myths to be aware of

-by Anand Tamboli, tech futurist and award-winning author of “Keeping Your AI Under Control: A Pragmatic Guide to Identifying, Evaluating, and Quantifying Risks” (Apress) Technology is often over-hyped but underestimated.
+The five AI myths to be aware of by Anand Tamboli, tech futurist and award-winning author of “Keeping Your AI Under Control: A Pragmatic Guide to Identifying, Evaluating, and Quantifying Risks” (Apress) Technology is often over-hyped but underestimated.
 Artificial Intelligence couldn’t have been any different from it.
-There are several stories, which don’t give you the full picture.
-And then there are many…
+There are several stories, which don’t give you the…

 Keep reading